MUSTdigital/MD-YAM/README.md

 * **post_type** *(string, optional, default `page`)*.
 Post type slug.

 ##### Icons ('icon-picker')
 You can pass a prearranged array of icons names in `'values'` field.
-Don't forget to enquiue appropriate styles for admin area.
+Don't forget to enqueue appropriate styles for admin area.
 If nothing is provided, script will use default Wordpress Dashicons.
 Examples will be added soon.
 * **prefix** *(string, optional, default `dashicons dashicons-`)*.
 Prefix to be used with each icon name.

 ## Custom templates